 So my plan changed quickly, and I had to start thinking about what food to stockpile in a very short amount of time (about a month!).
-Being that it was the fall season it made it a little easier on me for foods that were available to purchase since most that were in season were winter goods (potatoes, apples, onions, ect).
-Here are some ideas of food to stockpile in a hurry and spend the least amount possible.
+Being that it was the fall season it made it a little easier on me for foods that were available to purchase since most of those that were in season were winter goods (potatoes, apples, onions, ect).
+Here are some ideas of food and ways to stockpile in a hurry to spend the least amount possible.

 I Became a Serious Farmer’s Market Shopper